anywhichway/jsxdirect/README.md

 # Differences From Standard JSX

+`jsxdirect` does not support case sensitive tags.
+Unfortunately, this dramatically reduces its utility with React when there are case sensitive tags.
+By specification HTML tags are not case sensitive and during its processing `jsxdirect` must use either `innerHTML` or `new DOMParser().parseFromString(string,"text/html")`.
+In both cases, tags get uppercased into the `tagName` property of elements and lowercased  into the `localName`.
+This means that React components must use all CAPS for their names.
+This is also one of the reasons that the industry spec for Custom Elements uses hyphentated tags and a separate process of registering tags names to be associated with custom elements.

-`jsxdirect` should parse all standard JSX.
+`jsxdirect` should parse all other standard JSX.
 It also supports the following:

 1) 1) Access to variables inside quoted values via template literal notation, e.g. `<input value={myvalue}>` = `<input value="${myvalue}}">`.
 This allows for complex resolution like this: `<input value="display:block;float:${floatDirection ? floatDirection : 'normal'}"></div>`.

 2) Automatic correction of `class=<value>` to `className=<value>` for React.

 # API